OREL-group/GSoC/2025/SustainHub/README.md

 ## How to run this
 - clone the repository
 - click and run the gui.py
-- this helps you view the user interface
+- this helps you view the user interface.

 ## Installation